 Some study sites organized informal "tea parties" wherein ring "ambassadors" would share their experiences, answer questions, and support women to use the ring.
-Oral PrEP programs have also built on user success stories to position oral PrEP as a product "for people like me" and to push back against myths and misconceptions about it.
+Oral PrEP programs have also used user success stories to position oral PrEP as a product "for people like me" but to also push back against myths and misconceptions about it.